Embedding calculus and smooth structures: Isotopy extension for embedding calculus

-\begin{corollary} There is a fiber sequence with fiber taken over the identity. \end{corollary} \begin{proof} We apply Theorem \ref{thm:isotopy ext} with $N=\Sigma$, $M=\Sigma'$, and $P=D^n$.
-The tangent bundle of an exotic sphere is isomorphic to that of the standard sphere (a well-known consequence of \cite[Prop.
-5.4(iv)]{BurgheleaLashof:HSD}), so $\mr{Emb}^s(D^n,\Sigma')$ is weakly equivalent to the orthogonal frame bundle of $TS^n$, which is homeomorphic to $\mr{O}(n+1)$. \end{proof}
+\begin{proof} We apply Theorem \ref{thm:isotopy ext} with $N=\Sigma$, $M=\Sigma'$, and $P=D^n$.
+The tangent bundle of an exotic sphere is isomorphic to that of the standard sphere (a well-known consequence of \cite[Prop.~5.4 (iv)]{BurgheleaLashof:HSD}), so $\mr{Emb}^s(D^n,\Sigma')$ is weakly equivalent to the orthogonal frame bundle of $TS^n$, which is homeomorphic to $\mr{O}(n+1)$. \end{proof}

 To connect to results about the groups $\Theta_n$, we consider a version of Question \ref{ques:exotic} for oriented exotic $n$-spheres and orientation-preserving embeddings.
 This question is essentially equivalent: given two oriented exotic $n$-spheres $\Sigma,\Sigma'$ then $T_\infty \Emb^{\s}(\Sigma,\Sigma')$ contains an element which reverses orientation (this is well-defined since $T_\infty$ maps to $T_1$, given by bundle maps) if and only if $T_\infty \Emb^{\s,+}(\Sigma,\smash{\overline{\Sigma}'}) \neq \varnothing$, where $\smash{\overline{\Sigma}'}$ denotes $\Sigma'$ with opposite orientation.
 As before, we use a superscript $+$ to denote orientation-preserving embeddings.